Halloween Candy Hunting

 Anyway, so yeah.
 My brother and I were huge train freaks at that age, thanks to years of watching Thomas and Shining Time Station every morning.
 We had the novelty wooden "train whistle" thing and the conductor's hats (I had the blue one, he had the red one), and if there was a wooden train set in a store at the mall, that was the end of any hope our parents had of getting some shopping done.
 Everything with us was about trains, trains, and more trains... probably moreso for my brother than me (I was also into boats), but this one was the epitome of all that relentless adoration for all things that ran on tracks.

 It was Lionel's Santa Fe Alco Diesel Freight... one of their classiest-ever electric modern trains.
 It had a batch of boxcars, an oil tank car, a flatbed car, and a caboose... everything you'd want.
+And if you know me, you know I've always loved a nice sexy caboose (seriously too, I'm talking about the train car).
 The track was one big oval, which included a shorter line you could switch it onto, and one whole side was a ramp with a bridge.
 Within this oval, we of course built our own Lego city, which was mainly my doing.
 It's not good enough to just have a nice model train set, it has to have a small village within it too, so all the little Lego people who were hopelessly outsized for the train anyway could stand back and watch it as it went around in circles with no real destination.
 I remember it came with little plastic people too.

 Of course we crashed that thing a hundred times.
 We'd set the thing up to go on a certain track, and then switch the lines with the little lever thing before it made it there, just to watch it go off the rail.
 Dad was never happy about us doing that, but then again, it stands to reason seeing that he probably paid for it.
 As to what happened to it?
 Well, perhaps we crashed it a few too many times.
 Eventually we had to pack up the playroom because my sister was born and she got our room.
 The two of us moved in downstairs, but by then I think our whole train fandom had given way to something else entirely.
 To what?
 I don't know.
 The train set was just more memorable.